How I Started Editing Podcast

 Once I recorded my podcast audio and saved it to my hard drive, I needed to make edits and export the finalized version before I could upload it for my beloved audience to listen to.

 Depending on the exact nature of your podcast, editing may be a relatively simple process, or it could be a bit more extensive.
 The editing process itself has a number of useful functions.

 Here is a quick list to editing podcast, that you’ll both help and brief.

 - Cutting or censoring responses that you do not want to make it to mass distribution

-- Breaking a longer interview into separate parts to be released at different times
+- Break a longer interview into separate parts to release at different times

 - Adding sound effects or other audio clips

 While there are several quality editing programs available to use to edit your podcasts, we suggest GarageBand or Audacity.
 Both programs are free and easy to learn to use.

 Audacity has an excellent online tutorial that you can access in it’s entirety here.
 Check out this step by step guide from their archives to get started editing your pre-recorded work.
 Once there, check the contents for a number of other helpful tutorials that can get you on your way.

 After you get started, check out the best framework for the actual show.